alexjschiffer/AutoEmma/README.md

 * Added option to choose between wide-screen graphs (16x9) and square graphs (9x9)
 * Improved text updates for input diagnostic graphs

+**Version 1.2.2**

+* Removed reference in documentation to non-existent kinship use option
+* Added support for generating kinship matrix using all snps or only snps where all strains have information.